What Will You Accomplish

 If you're already a My Well Ministry partner, we proactively updated your account so you're already receiving the lowest possible rate!
 There's nothing else you need to do. 🎉

 Even if you don’t partner with us, we want you to get the best rate.
-Use this information to start a conversation with your current provider and negotiate a better rate.
+Use this information to start a conversation with your current online giving provider and negotiate a better rate.

 If you want to learn more about partnering with My Well Ministry, contact one of our ministry consultants for a free savings analysis.